AndrewChacon/cyber-security-edu/bug-bounty-bootcamp/04-environmental-stepup-and-traffic-interception.md

 This is a user enumeration problem. investigating the `GET` request `/api/Feedbacks/` from the about page, we can find the info for customer testimonials.
 Upon scrolling down we should see the false rating that we created previously.
+### Registration and Login Flow
+Approaches - try username enumeration, password spraying, SQL injection ** Homework We want to map out the process of the registration process entirely.
+This process will likely create many requests, we will want to highlight the requests and separate them completely from the others we've looked at previously.